KhronosGroup/glTF/specification/README.md

 ### technique.program :white_check_mark:

-The id of the program.
+The ID of the program.

 * **Type**: `string`
 * **Required**: Yes